Ben-Oren/Estimate-Pi/README.md

 Thus, the estimated area of the total circle acts as an estimate for the value of pi

 Output:
-The program asks for:           a number from the user
+The program asks for
+- a number from the user

+and provides
-and provides:                   a graph of that number of randomly-plotted points (using different colors for points inside and outside the quarter circle)
+- a graph of that number of randomly-plotted points (using different colors for points inside and outside the quarter circle)

-                                the calculated estimate for pi using that number of points
+- the calculated estimate for pi using that number of points

-                                the real value of pi
+- the real value of pi

-                                the percent difference between the estimated and real value of pi
+- the percent difference between the estimated and real value of pi